chemfiles/chemfiles/README.md

 make install
 ```

-For more informations about how to configure the build, and how to build the
-bindings to Python or Fortran, please [read the doc](http://chemharp.readthedocs.org/en/latest/installation.html)!
+For more informations about how to configure the build, please [read the doc](http://chemharp.readthedocs.org/en/latest/installation.html)!

 ### Usage